MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/umdf_verifier_properties_for_driver_package_projects.md

 ---
 ms.assetid: 5BF7AB90-FF2E-4679-8C84-2E8091917F5D
-title: 'UMDF Verifier Properties for Driver Package Projects'
+title: UMDF Verifier Properties for Driver Package Projects
-description: 'Sets the properties for the UMDF Verifier on a test computer.
-You can use these settings when you build and deploy a driver to a test computer.'
+description: Sets the properties for the UMDF Verifier on a test computer.
+You can use these settings when you build and deploy a driver to a test computer.
 ---

 # UMDF Verifier Properties for Driver Package Projects